ClinicalEpigeneticsLaboratory/MethylArray-QC/README.md

 ## Known Issues and TODOs
 - Implement tests for workflow and for specific processes
 - Implement the output summary HTML report with embedded figures and tables
-- Add ps to Python container
+- Add ps to all R containers!!!